open-cogsci/osdoc/content/pages/manual/timing.md

  caption: "In this script, the duration between `canvas1` and `canvas2` is not confounded by stimulus-preparation time."
 --%

 When using the graphical interface, the same considerations apply, but OpenSesame helps you by automatically handling most of the stimulus preparation in advance.
-However, you have to take into account that this preparation occurs at the level of `sequence` items, and not at the level of `loop` items.
-Practically speaking, this means that the timing *within* a `sequence` is not confounded by stimulus-preparation time.
-But the timing *between* `sequence`s is.
+However, you have to take into account that this preparation occurs at the level of SEQUENCE items, and not at the level of LOOP items.
+Practically speaking, this means that the timing *within* a SEQUENCE is not confounded by stimulus-preparation time.
+But the timing *between* SEQUENCEs is.

 To make this more concrete, let's consider the structure shown below (%FigStimPrepBad).
-Suppose that the duration of the `sketchpad` item is set to 95 ms, thus aiming for a 100 ms duration, or 6 frames on a 60 Hz monitor.
-On my test system the actual duration is 133 ms, or 8 frames, because the timing is confounded by preparation of the `sketchpad` item, which occurs each time that that the sequence is executed.
+Suppose that the duration of the SKETCHPAD item is set to 95 ms, thus aiming for a 100 ms duration, or 6 frames on a 60 Hz monitor.
+On my test system the actual duration is 133 ms, or 8 frames, because the timing is confounded by preparation of the SKETCHPAD item, which occurs each time that that the sequence is executed.
 So this is an example of how you should *not* implement time-critical parts of your experiment.

 %--
 figure:
  id: FigStimPrepBad
  source: stimulus-preparation-incorrect.png
- caption: "An example of an experimental structure in which the timing between successive presentations of `sketchpad` is confounded by stimulus-preparation time.
-The sequence of events in this case is as follows: prepare `sketchpad` (2 frames), show `sketchpad` (6 frames), prepare `sketchpad` (2 frames), show `sketchpad` (6 frames), etc."
+ caption: "An example of an experimental structure in which the timing between successive presentations of SKETCHPAD is confounded by stimulus-preparation time.
+The sequence of events in this case is as follows: prepare SKETCHPAD (2 frames), show SKETCHPAD (6 frames), prepare SKETCHPAD (2 frames), show SKETCHPAD (6 frames), etc."
 --%

 Now let's consider the structure shown below (%FigStimPrepGood).
 Suppose that the duration of `sketchpad1` is set to 95 ms, thus aiming for a 100 ms interval between `sketchpad1` and `sketchpad2`.
-In this case, both items are shown as part of the same `sequence` and the timing will not be confounded by stimulus-preparation time.
+In this case, both items are shown as part of the same SEQUENCE and the timing will not be confounded by stimulus-preparation time.
 On my test system the actual interval between `sketchpad1` and `sketchpad2` is therefore indeed 100 ms, or 6 frames on a 60 Hz monitor.

 Note that this only applies to the interval between `sketchpad1` and `sketchpad2`, because they are executed in that order as part of the same sequence.
 The interval between `sketchpad2` on run *i* and `sketchpad1` on run *i+1* is again confounded by stimulus-preparation time.